dimgerasimou/dwmasyncblocks/README.md

 dwmblocks can be installed using the provided `install.sh` script.
 This will build dwmblocks and additionally copy the blocks' scripts to `~/.local/bin/statusbar`.

-Alternetively you can use make in the `build/` directory to just compile and install dwmblocks:
+Alternetively you can use make to just compile and install dwmblocks:
 ```bash
 sudo make install
 ```

 Additionally, your wm must be able to support colored emoji and color in the output.
 In dwm this can be achived with the [status2d patch](https://dwm.suckless.org/patches/status2d/ 'dwm.suckless.org/patches/status2d/') and the usage of a ttf font.
 See [my dwm build](https://github.com/dimgerasimou/dwm 'github.com/dimgerasimou/dwm').

 ## Usage

-Blocks can be defined to run in `build/config.h` file, and any executable that prints to stdout can be ran.
+Blocks can be defined to run in `config.h` file, and any executable that prints to stdout can be ran.
 There is an Update Interval that is the interval in seconds that the blocks will update.
 Some scripts e.g. volume dont need to be updated constantly, but just once at launch and then every time volume properties are altered.
 This can be done, by passing the corresponding Update Signal to dwmblocks, and then dwmblocks will update that block.